c-s-li/c-s-li.github.io/index.md

 Training Advisor in International Competition / Macau University of Science and Technology

+MBGZ01 Global Operations and Supply Chain Management / Macau University of Science and Technology

 BBAZ16604 Decision Analysis in Business / Macau University of Science and Technology

 BBAZ16504 Decision Making Methods / Macau University of Science and Technology